getcarina/getcarina.com/_posts/2015-12-4-decoding-the-pipboy-database-with-vault-community.md

 to lay down some foundations for people to build upon.

-The intention with pipboy is to create a cross platform pipboy UI for Fallout 4 that you can run on a separate screen.
+The intention with pipboy is to create a cross platform pipboy UI for Fallout 4 that you can run on a separate screen which is approachable for others to hack on together.
+[Electron](http://electron.atom.io/) forms the foundation for all this using standard web tech: HTML, CSS, and JavaScript with Chromium and Node.js.
+If you're familiar with the Docker suite, [Kitematic](https://kitematic.com/) is also an electron app.